CambridgeEngineering/PartIB-Computing-Device-Programming/debugging.rst

 result.**

 **The code should compile without error.
-But LED 1 will start flashing with a pattern of 4 long and 4 short blink.
+But LED 1 will start flashing with a pattern of 4 long and 4 short blinks.
 This is the signal that the controller has experienced a runtime error.**

 The compiler does not fully check the suitability of the pins when the